ITPNYU/ITPower/README.md

 ## ITPower

 ITPower is an interdisciplinary research group at NYU ITP consisting of students, staff, faculty, and alumni.
-We collaboratively explore how to use technology for a sustainable future through creative projects that involve researching, hacking, engineering, designing, and art making.
+We collaboratively explore how to use technology for a sustainable future through creative projects that are related to energy and power management.

 ## Projects